PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 Just like PrestaShop, dependencies too have release lifecycles.
 In order to fix known bugs, benefit from the new features being implemented and sometimes to patch security issues, we regularly upgrade our dependencies.
 Upgrading to a new version might break existing code that rely on specific behaviors of a version.

+Basically, BC breaks introduced into the dependencies we rely on are passed to PrestaShop project when we upgrade our dependencies versions.

 ### How PrestaShop maintainers handle this type of BC break